-Healthcare in Ukraine is divided on state funded and a private one.
-Private hospitals are very modern and well equipped, run by medical staff, which often has an international experience of working or studying in EU, US or UK.
+Healthcare in Ukraine is divided on state-funded and a private one.
+Private hospitals are very modern and well equipped, run by medical staff, which often has an international experience of working or studying in the EU, US or UK.
 Private healthcare is available all over the country and becoming increasingly popular and among the locals.

-Private cosmetic surgery and dental care in Ukraine are on a par with the best in Europe, but cost around a fifth of the price.
-For example, a dental crown can cost just EUR 125, dental implant by international manufacturer will cost 510 EUR in Ukraine, while breast reduction surgery can cost as little as 1,500 EUR.
+Private cosmetic surgery and dental care in Ukraine are on par with the best in Europe, but cost around a fifth of the price.
+For example, a dental crown can cost just EUR 125, dental implants by international manufacturers will cost 510 EUR in Ukraine, while breast reduction surgery can cost as little as 1,500 EUR.

 IVF treatment with a course of IVF with egg donation starting from 3685 EUR in Ukraine.

 Laser eye surgery, with LASIK eyesight correction, starts at around 1500 EUR.
 One of the latest most popular treatment in Kiyv among the medical tourists – some cell treatment, which is definitely on the rise in this country.

 Medical tourism is growing rapidly in Ukraine, especially in the capital Kiyv, where you can discover a fascinating city full of sights to make a trip for your treatment.
 There are many advantages of traveling to Ukraine for private healthcare.

 For those who look for the best combination of high-quality medical care and a holiday on the Black Sea -Turkey is the best choice.

 Most of the hospitals working in the medical tourism sector are internationally accredited by JCI and cover all range of medical expertise from cardiac to cancer treatment.
 Most well-known hospitals in Turkey are – Acibadem, Medical Park, Universal, Memorial, Medicana, Dunya Eye Clinic and others